 The National Youth Anti-Drug Media Campaign uses all media - from television to the Internet - to discourage drug use by youth, increase the perception of risk and disapproval associated with drugs, and encourage parents and other adults to talk to children about drugs.
 Authorized through FY2002 by the Drug-Free Media Campaign Act of 1998 (P.L.
-105-277), the media campaign has been funded in amounts between \$180 and \$195 million per fiscal year since 1998.
+105-277), the media campaign was funded in amounts between \$180 and \$195 million per fiscal year between 1998 and 2002.
+For FY2003, however, its funding was reduced to \$150,000.

 Conducted by the ONDCP, the media campaign has been criticized on grounds of its implementation and effectiveness.
+Noting that, with the latest appropriation, the total media campaign budget now exceeds \$1 billion since its inception, the FY2003 appropriations conference report states (p.
+1345): "The conferees are deeply disturbed by the lack of evidence that the National Youth Anti-Drug Media Campaign has had any appreciable impact on youth drug use."
 In May 2002, the ONDCP itself released a report that found little evidence that the youth campaign had had direct, favorable effects between 2000 and 2001 on drug use by young Americans.
 The General Accounting Office has also criticized aspects of the campaign.
 Recent ads painting drug users as supporters of terrorism have been criticized in media stories, some of which present the view that it is the drug prohibition laws that create the underground drug markets, some of the profits of which might find their way into the hands of terrorists.

 Hearings on reauthorizing the media campaign will likely investigate these and other issues surrounding this effort to prevent drug use before it starts among the country's youth.
 With its reauthorization overdue, the media campaign might be combined with ONDCP's reauthorization in a single bill.
+In a recent House hearing on ONDCP reauthorization, Representative Souder, Chairman of the Government Reform Committee's Subcommittee on Criminal Justice, Drug Policy, and Human Resources, indicated as much and said that a separate hearing would be held by the subcommittee on the media campaign.